willstMSFT/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-overview.md

 ## What you can do

-With SharePoint Agreements AI, you can:
+With SharePoint Agreements, you can:

 - **Centrally manage** your agreements in one place using familiar tools.
-SharePoint Agreements AI provides the [Agreements app in Microsoft Teams](https://teams.microsoft.com/l/app/fc0c5127-1a8c-4d12-9500-c142ca453b83?source=app-details-dialog) to manage all your agreements.
+SharePoint Agreements provides the [Agreements app in Microsoft Teams](https://teams.microsoft.com/l/app/fc0c5127-1a8c-4d12-9500-c142ca453b83?source=app-details-dialog) to manage all your agreements.
 You can view agreement lists, track their status, and receive expiring agreement reports.

 - **Simplify your agreements process** from template to eSignature.
 Native capabilities in Microsoft Word allow drafting templates by adding fields.
 Reusable sections from the sections library can be included to ensure consistent language across all agreements.
 Agreements can then be generated from these templates by filling in field values and routing them for eSignature.